nineinchnick/trino-postgresql-gateway/README.md

 Trino query errors are not decoded into PostgreSQL errors, so only an error message is returned, without details like the number of query line and column where an error ocurred.

+### Metadata

+Most PostgreSQL tools that support schema discovery (like listing tables) do so by querying the PostgreSQL's [system catalogs](https://www.postgresql.org/docs/current/catalogs.html).
+They're not available in Trino.
+To read metadata, query the `information_schema` schema.